k0kubun/md2key/README.md

 ## Usage

 - 1. Create a keynote document
-- 2. Create a first slide as master slide
+- 2. Create a first slide as a cover slide
-- 3. Create a second slide as template slide and activate it
+- 3. Create a second slide to choose a slide layout
 - 4. Then execute `gem install md2key && md2key markdown.md`

 ### Example